damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ### Other instances

-Many developers set up their own private GitLab instance somewhere, for instance to test and work with LDAP or Active Directory, give demos and other reasons.
+Many developers set up their own private GitLab instance somewhere, for instance to test and work with LDAP or Active Directory, to give demos, or other reasons.

 ## Getting started with GitLab development